 Why Bytebase

-Previously, our founding team managed Google Cloud database and API infrastructure.
-We envision Bytebase to be the GitLab/GitHub equivalent for Database DevOps, specifically built for developers, DBAs and platform engineers.
+Our founding team previously built the Google Cloud database and API infrastructure.
+We envision Bytebase to be the GitLab/GitHub equivalent for Database DevSecOps, specifically built for the developer, security, DBA and platform engineering teams.

 Bytebase is a middleware sitting between you and your database.
 It can be used in 2 ways: